 - Runny nose

 Morphine withdrawal can be very uncomfortable, so it’s best to detox with a medical detox program that provides clinical and medical treatment for withdrawal symptoms.
 A morphine detox program will also greatly reduce your loved one’s risk of relapse during this early stage of sobriety.

-During morphine detox at Briarwood, we provide medication-assisted treatment, individual therapy, group therapy, and family support to guide your loved one through morphine withdrawal.
+During morphine detox at Briarwood, we provide medication-assisted modalities, individual therapy, group therapy, and family support to guide your loved one through morphine withdrawal.
 They will also have the opportunity to participate in therapeutic music and art activities and attend H&I meetings, which will provide a welcoming introduction to the 12-Step Program in a low-pressure environment.